maturanodc/bigmouth/README.md

 # ReadMe for “Bigmouth Strikes Again: Electoral Impact of Reckless Speech during a Pandemic”

-  Dimitri Maturano, [dimitricm@insper.edu.br](mailto:dimitricm@insper.edu.br), April 11th, 2025
+  Dimitri Maturano, [dimitricm@insper.edu.br](mailto:dimitricm@insper.edu.br), April 18th, 2025.

 The following file details where data for the replication of Bigmouth Strikes Again can be acquired.
 All data is public.
 Once in the appropriate folders, simply execute Stata and R scripts in order.
-Final data can be found [here](https://doi.org/10.7910/DVN/LNZX0T).
+Final data can be found [here](https://doi.org/10.7910/DVN/LNZX0T), and should be placed on `bsa` to run the estimation script.

 ## Glossary
 `/bsa/`: Main folder.
 Github zip should be extracted here.
 Final data should be placed here.
 In scripts, `Z:/Arquivos IFB/Paper - Covid Bolsonaro/`